Research: Epiphone serial numbers and production estimates (1931–1956)

 - The estimated total production of acoustic instruments sums up to about 30000 units.

-- Acoustic archtop guitars account for approx. 27000 units – leaving all other instrument types far behind.
+- Acoustic archtop guitars account for almost 27000 units – leaving all other instrument types far behind.

 - Other acoustic instrument types were a relatively small affair – approx. 2000 flattop guitars and 1000 mandolins in total.